tarwn/lessthandot-hugo/blogs/content/posts/2009-09-10-move-databases-to-new-server-with-little-1.md

 ## _Caveats_

 If you have a current mirror going, you still can use this method but you have to be aware of the vulnerable time slots while you move the mirror.
-Of course there are performance concerns like OS paging while you’re going at it and moving files all around and disk I/O. Just keep those in mind when you start resetting mirrors and use common sense while moving your backups.
+Of course there are performance concerns like OS paging while you're going at it and moving files all around and disk I/O. Just keep those in mind when you start resetting mirrors and use common sense while moving your backups.
 Remember that high availability has a witness involved as well.
 This means the witness handles the failover of a mirror from the principle to the secondary automatically.
 You can still keep that witness alive but it affectively will be down during the setup and ready process of throwing the switch.
 If you are in high performance then you only have the vulnerability of actually setting your partner of the database off and flipping the new one on with the short endpoint create and partner statements.

-## _To be Continued…_
+## _To be Continued..._

-OK, I realized this write up is getting far too long so I’m splitting it up into parts.
+OK, I realized this write up is getting far too long so I'm splitting it up into parts.
 This will be part 1 of course.
 In here we showed how the concept will work, how to setup the mirror for planning the switch over and the key issues and notes we need to account for in the process.
 Part 2 will be the actual migration, you can find that here: [Using Mirroring to Reduce DB Migration Downtime (Part 2)][1]

  [1]: /index.php/DataMgmt/DBAdmin/using-mirroring-to-reduce-db-migration-d-2